HFC has students from all walks of life. The College prides itself on having such a diverse student body.

 - An official, final high school transcript that shows proof of graduation with a diploma from a regionally accredited or a state-approved high school.

-- An official, final GED scores report or transcript from an official GED testing center showing passing of the GED.
+- An official, final GED transcript from an official GED testing center showing passing of the GED.